voostindie/vincents-productivity-suite-for-alfred/README.md

 But please remember that I've had exactly one person in mind while creating this suite: me. *Your mileage may vary!*

+**Update November 2020**: Hot on the heels of version 3.0, version 4.0 is out!
+A new major release, because the contracts with you, the user, are broken.
+Specifically:

+- The configuration file is now expected to be in `~/.vps/config.yaml`.
+To migrate:
+    - Create `~/.vps`
+    - Move `~/.vpsrc` to `~/.vps/config.yaml`
+    - Delete all files with prefix `.vps` from your home folder.
+(These are typically caches.)
+- The Alfred workflow is now generated whenever you change focus.
+This ensures that hotkeys and keywords are only enabled when the required entity type is supported in the area.
+Plus, it sets the action icons to the correct applications.
+To migrate:
+    - Delete the current VPS workflow from Alfred.
+    - Change the focus at least once through the command line
+    - It might be necessary to restart Alfred after this.
+That's just needed this one time though.
+- Due to the way VPS is now setup, with a stable code directory - all changes are stored under `~/.vps` it's now theoratically possible to release an actual Gem from this code.

-**Update October 2020**: This is version 3.0 of this tool.
+**Update October 2020**: Version 3.0 of VPS is out.
 A little over one year since version 2.0 from August 2019!
 The biggest change on the outside is that commands are now grouped by the type of entity instead of by the plugin that provides them.
 That seems like a small change, but actually it makes the naming of the commands much more reasonable.
 Internally a lot has changed as well.
 There's now a much better decoupling of plugin classes from each other.
 There's more reuse between plugins, and plugins require less code.
 But, the configuration file hasn't actually changed.

 **A note on the code**: I'm not particularly proud of the code in this project.
 True Rubyists probably will avert their eyes in disgust.
 Unit tests are also seriously lacking.
 But hey, I've been running this tool for several years now day in day out, and it gets the job done!